dungnv2602/flutter_architectures/README.md

 # flutter_architectures

-A group of projects where I'm trying different approaches of state management and organizing architectures in Flutter.
+A group of projects where I'm trying different approaches of state management and organizing architecture in Flutter.

 ## Getting Started